radish-bdd/radish/docs/tutorial.rst

 The information about the precondition is commented out.

-*Note: Scenario Loop are not standard gherkin*
+*Note: Scenario Preconditions are not standard gherkin*

 Steps
 -----